 Myoclonus: Myoclonus is a term that refers to brief, involuntary twitching of a muscle or a group of muscles.
-It...
+It describes a...
 (Source: excerpt from NINDS Myoclonus Information Page: NINDS)

 Myoclonus describes a symptom and generally is not a diagnosis of a disease.
-It refers to sudden,...
+It refers to sudden, involuntary...
 (Source: excerpt from Myoclonus Fact Sheet: NINDS)

 Search to find out more about Palatal myoclonus: